How to Turn Off an Android Phone (All Methods Explained)

 3. Android Phone Not Responding

-If your phone becomes frozen or does not respond to normal shutdown commands:
+If your phone becomes frozen or does not respond to normal restart commands:

 - Try a hardware key combination if the screen remains unresponsive